apache/fury-site/docs/specification/xlang_implementation_guide.md

 The generator must analyze ordinary and external structs through one struct model and one emitter.
 Private generated symbol names come from the declaration name.
-Every runtime type position uses the target type: `Serializer<Target>`, `GeneratedStructSchema<Target>`, read and write signatures, constructor calls, schema `type`, and generated-module dispatch.
+Every generated serializer type position uses the target type: `Serializer<Target>`, `GeneratedStructSchema<Target>`, read and write signatures, constructor calls, schema `type`, and generated-module dispatch.